 A: Yes, recipients of vouchers in the previous call are eligible to receive a voucher under the current NE Voucher program.
+However, each applicant is currently limited to two active voucher awards resulting from this RFA.

 Q: Can you explain the concept of cost-share and in-kind services?